drew-byte/drew-byte.github.io/_posts/2025-3-04-IR-Report.md

 ---

 {: .box-success}
-This is my incident report regarding the Infostealer campaign known as the FakeCaptcha/Click-Fix Campaign.
+This Report is regarding to the Infostealer campaign known as the FakeCaptcha/Click-Fix Campaign.

 ## Background